 To enable access, click this magic link to guide you through the process.
 It will prompt you to log in to (or create) your RWGPS account, and then enable your account to use RBC routes and navigation.

-- You only need a *free* RWGPS account, *not* a paid ("basic" or "premium") one
+Note: You only need a *free* ("Starter") RWGPS account and *not* a paid ("Basic" or "Premium") account.

 When using smartphone navigation, it is best to download route(s) before going to the ride, so that navigation does not stop if you lose cellphone service (some of our rides go out of range!).
-Downloaded routes show up under "Available Offline" on the RWGPS phone app:
+Downloaded routes show up under Library > Offline on the RWGPS phone app:

 There is a subtle "gotcha" with the RWGPS phone app that sometimes surprises those of us who don't regularly use exercise tracking devices.
-Namely, we forget to tell the device to "end" recording of the current exercise session (ride, in our case).
-This can cause some confusion because the recording can end up including statistics accumulated across multiple rides, as well as keeping the phone's GPS system powered-up even when not riding, which can drain the battery.
+Namely, we forget to tell the device to "finish" recording of the current exercise session (ride, in our case).
+This can cause some confusion because the recording will include statistics accumulated over multiple rides, as well as keeping the phone's GPS system powered-up even when not riding, which can drain the battery.

-To "end" recording, you pause the ride and save/delete it.
-Many folks will get in the habit of doing so at the end of each ride (saving uploads it to RWGPS for tracking all of your rides).
-But if you don't, the phone app will remind you when you start it the next time with a prominent orange bar saying "Ride paused" and also "Resume Ride" (in the upper right corner).
-Simply tap on either and save/delete it before selecting the new route you will be doing:
+To "finish" recording, you must pause the ride and save/delete it.
+Many folks will get in the habit of doing this at the end of each ride (saving uploads to RWGPS for tracking all of your rides).
+But if you don't, the phone app will remind you when you start it the next time with a prominent banner saying "Ride paused".
+Simply tap that and save/delete before selecting the new route you will be doing:

-If you only need TCX/GPX files (for your Garmin), simply go to the route (from the Meetup entry or Club Routes listing), click EXPORT (upper-right), and then "TCX Course" or "GPX Track", as shown below (red circles):
+If you only need GPS files (for your Garmin), simply go to the route (from the Meetup entry or Club Routes listing), click More > Export as File, and then "FIT Course", "TCX Course" or "GPX Track", as shown below (red circles):